 - Bolognese: Roughly chop your onion, carrot, celery, and garlic, then add them all into a food processor and blitz until they’re finely minced; be sure not to over-process into a paste.
 This helps them integrate with the meat more than plain chopped vegetables.

 - Heat a large high walled sauté pan or dutch oven over medium heat.
-After about 3 minutes of heating, add in olive oil followed by your veggie mixture and a couple heavy pinches of salt.
+After about 3 minutes of heating, add in olive oil or butter followed by your veggie mixture and a couple heavy pinches of salt.
 Cook, stirring occasionally, until the veggies just begin to brown around the edges.

 - Add in Impossible meat, another pinch of salt, and continue to cook until brown bits begin to form on the bottom of your pan.